-Fylde Borough Council has adopted a local Council Tax Reduction Scheme, to take effect from 1st April 2013, which replaces Council Tax Benefit.
-However it is likely that other circumstances will arise where the Council could consider a further discretionary reduction in respect of Council Tax and Business Rates in exceptional circumstances.
+Fylde has adopted a local Council Tax Reduction Scheme from 1st April 2013, which replaced Council Tax Benefit.
+However it is likely that other circumstances will arise where the Council could consider a further discretionary reduction in exceptional circumstances.
+In addition local Businesses who are experiencing severe financial difficulties may request assistance in meeting the burden of local taxation.